Official Flag Football Co-Ed Rules - Return to Old Rules

 - The offensive team will have four downs to achieve a first down.

-- A first down is achieved by crossing the first down lines to gain on the field.
+- A first down is achieved by crossing the 25 yard line (midpoint of the field).

 - The offensive team may punt on the fourth down.
 A punt is considered moving the opposition team to their own 10.